 The warmer weather signals the start of the picnic season!
 Sooner or later you’re going to be invited to one, so what happens at British picnics?

-An average British picnic involves going to an outdoor space such as a park or beach when it is sunny with friends or family to eat, drink and socialise.
+An average British picnic involves going with friends to a sunny outdoor space, such as a park or beach, to eat, drink and socialise.